SleepyVibesAlt/Nightfall/Documentation.md

 #### Destroying The Interface
 Destroys the UI And Elements
 > [!WARNING]
-> Destroying NIGHTFALL Does Not Toggle Off Your Scripts So When Destroying, make sure you disable them first
+> Destroying NightFall Does Not Toggle Off Your Scripts So When Destroying, make sure you disable them first
 ```
-NIGHTFALL:Destroy()
+NightFall:Destroy()
 ```

 ## Interactions